[index]

 support.

-On the election broadcasts, talking heads will say that this referendum
+On the television broadcast that cover the count, talking heads will say

 Certainly, the lack of bipartisanship seems to be a cause of failure in